timoleppanen85/Wellness-app-BE-DB/README.md

 #Create user database

-Need to specify which context to use as project has 2 databases nuget package manager -> "add-migration Initial -Context ApplicationDbContext"
+Need to specify which context to use as project has 2 databases nuget package manager ->

+"add-migration Initial -Context ApplicationDbContext" "update datase -Context ApplicationDbContext"